German Academic Exchange Service: Head office

 The DAAD Head Office is headed by Secretary General Kai Sicks.
 In 2019, the budget volume amounted to 594 million euros, the number of permanent positions as well as project and third-party funded positions was 929.
 In 2021, the DAAD funded around 64,000 students, graduates, scientists, artists and administrators: 14,427 came to Germany from abroad, 49,825 Germans gained experience all over the world.
-The “National Agency for EU Higher Education Cooperation” within the DAAD is responsible for implementing Erasmus+ activities in the higher education sector, coordinating not only study abroad programs but also internships and exchanges of lecturers and other university administration staff.
-As part of the Erasmus+ mobility programs, 40.063 people were funded in 2024.
+The “National Agency for EU Higher Education Cooperation” within the DAAD is responsible for implementing Erasmus+ activities in the higher education sector, coordinating not only study abroad programmes but also internships and exchanges of lecturers and other university administration staff.
+As part of the Erasmus+ mobility programmes, 40.063 people were funded in 2024.

 In addition to its headquarters in Bonn (Kennedyallee 50), the DAAD maintains a capital city office in Berlin, which is located in the WissenschaftsForum Berlin.
-The renowned DAAD Artists-in-Berlin Program is also affiliated with the capital city office.
+The renowned DAAD Artists-in-Berlin Programme is also affiliated with the capital city office.